 No such residency requirement exists for certificate programs.
 Departments creating or revising certificate programs may wish to make clear in their catalog description how many non-CCSF courses students can use towards a certificate.

 As noted above, creating a new certificate may require approval at several levels.
-Departments should be aware of the entire process before starting to minimize the complexity of this process.
+To minimize the complexity of this process, departments should be aware of the entire process before starting.

 Approval by the Curriculum Committee is just the first step in this process.
 Once approved by the Curriculum Committee, a new certificate must then be approved by the Board of Trustees.
 For Certificates of Accomplishment, approval by the Board of Trustees is the final level of approval.
 For all others, further approval is required.